 What separates this one from the rest is the sheer number of attachments and accessories that are included for the price.
 In addition to the brush cutter and wire strimmer attachments, you’re getting a mini chainsaw, hedge trimmer, a 40 tooth brush cutter blade and a long reach extension pole.

-Perfect for landscaping and taking care of pretty much any task in your garden.
+Perfect for landscaping and taking care of pretty much any task in your back garden.

 Powerful, reliable and excellent value for money with a 12 month warranty.